NordicPlayground/nrf-knx-iot/doc/testing_samples/nordic_knxiot_cli.rst

 KNX IoT Point API stack configuration
 #####################################

-Each KNX IoT device must be configured to make it working as a part of KNX network.
+Each KNX IoT device must be configured to make it working as a part of the KNX network.

-For demo purposes, Nordic Semiconductor provides the dedicated KNX IoT CLI to be used to configure KNX IoT device.
+For demo purposes, Nordic Semiconductor provides the dedicated KNX IoT CLI that should be used to configure KNX IoT devices.
 In the future, KNX IoT devices will be configured using the `ETS tool`_.

 KNX IoT CLI